Items Tagged with 'strip-till corn'

 Northeast Ohio no-tiller cuts costs, boosts yields and improves soil health in 5 years.

 The Greens started no-tilling soybeans almost 25 years ago but continued to conventionally till corn up until 2019 when Kris fully transitioned to strip-till with corn.
-The conservation practices are helping to solve their two biggest challenges — soil erosion and labor shortages.
+The conservation practices are helping solve their two biggest challenges — soil erosion and labor shortages.

 Read More